veburov/Homoacetogen_WY4_Supplementary/README.md

 # Supplementary R scripts for WY-4 study

-This repository contains supplementary R scripts for the article
+This repository contains supplementary R scripts for the article:

 Homoacetogenic *Clostridium magnum* WY-4 as a novel bio-stabilizing agent in anaerobic digestion: enhanced methane yield and metabolic modulation.

 ## Scripts